andrew-grechkin/dotfiles/.local/share/wiki/zsh/pipelines.md

     ```bash
     clipcopy <<END
     ```
-* Pipe STDIN from string
+* Pipe STDIN from a string
     ```bash
     clipcopy <<<'arbitrary string'
     ```
-* Pipe STDERR to file
+* Pipe STDERR to a file
     ```bash
     clippaste 2>/dev/null
     ```
-* Pipe all output to file
+* Pipe all output to a file
     ```bash
     clippaste &>/dev/null
     ```
-* Explicitly write to output stream
+* Explicitly write to an output stream
     ```bash
     echo 'to Standard Output' >&1
     >&1 echo 'to Standard Output'